UCL-VR/ubiq/Unity/Assets/Ubiq/Samples/Compatibility (XRI + WebXR)/README.md

 ## To make Ubiq's 'Demo (XRI)' sample WebXR compatible ##

 1. Open the Demo scene from the Demo (XRI) sample.
-2. Delete or disable the XR Interaction Setup prefab in the Hierarchy.
-3. Drag in the 'Player (XRI + WebXR)' prefab from this sample.
+2. Drag in the 'Ubiq Player Bridge (WebXR)' prefab from this sample.

 You're done!
-The prefab is compatible with XRI interactions, so nothing else needs changing.
+The WebXR plugin is compatible with XRI interactions, so nothing else needs changing.
 This works thanks to the (excellent!)
 WebXR-Interactions plugin by De-Panther (https://github.com/De-Panther/unity-webxr-export).

 ## (Optional) Switching to the Universal Render Pipeline ##